BALANDIER CLAIRE

 Subjects taught

-• Sources and Research in Ancient History: Introduction to Greek Epigraphy
+• Sources and research in ancient history: an introduction to Greek epigraphy

-• Ulysses' children: Greek civilisation, a common heritage
+• Ulysses' children: Greek civilisation, a shared heritage

 Structure(s)